RobertGregg/CellularPotts.jl/README.md

 - [x] Could get a big speed improvement if you don't loop through all cells to update articulation points
   - Need to be clever about updating articulation points locally (is this possible?)
   - rewrote [Tarjan's algoirthm](https://en.wikipedia.org/wiki/Biconnected_component) to find articulation points which is O(V+E)
-- [ ] Adding cell borders is slow for large spaces
+- [x] Adding cell borders is slow for large spaces
+  - fixed by using NA
 - [ ] Use abstract typing (e.g. `AbstractVector` vs `Vector`) without creating type instability
 - [x] Do we even need to track to total energy? (nope!)
 - [ ] Use SVectors to store graph edges? 🤔
+  - Only useful for spaces where all nodes are identical (e.g., periodic boundaries)
 - [ ] Add more tests and CI badge